 The Council is currently maintaining an under-borrowed position.
 This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting the Council's provisions, reserves, balances and working capital has been used as a temporary measure.
-This strategy is prudent as investment returns are low and counterparty risk is still an issue that needs to be considered.
+This strategy is prudent as medium and longer dated borrowing rates are expected to fall from their current levels once prevailing inflation concerns are addressed by tighter near-term monetary policy.
+That is, Bank Rate increased over the remainder of 2022 and the first half of 2023.

-Against this background and the risks within the economic forecast, caution will be adopted with the 2019/20 treasury operations.
+Against this background and the risks within the economic forecast, caution will be adopted with the 2023/24 treasury operations.
 The Section 151 Officer, under delegated powers will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances:

-- if it was felt that there was a significant risk of a sharp FALL in long and short term rates (e.g. due to a marked increase of risks around relapse into recession or of risks of deflation), then any long term borrowings would be postponed, and potential rescheduling from fixed rate funding into short term borrowing would be considered. - if it was felt that there was a significant risk of a much sharper RISE in long and short term rates than that currently forecast, perhaps arising from an acceleration in the rate of increase in central rates in the USA and UK, an increase in world economic activity or a sudden increase in inflation risks, then the portfolio position would be re-appraised.
-Most likely, if need be, fixed rate funding would be drawn if interest rates were lower than projected to be in the next few years.
+• if it was felt that there was a significant risk of a sharp FALL in borrowing rates then borrowing would be postponed.

+• if it was felt that there was a significant risk of a much sharper RISE borrowing rates than that currently forecast, fixed rate funding would be drawn whilst interest rates are lower than they are projected to be in the next few years.